Publications that make use of David Grove's ideas

 Download: academia.edu/18541536/ or cleanchange.co.uk/cleanlanguage/wp-content/uploads/2009/08/JNTM-WS-Final.pdf

 Checkland has referred to the primacy of cognitive processes, and the importance of self-reflection and phenomenology in modern Systems thinking.
-This paper takes that position at its face value and describes a way of reflecting on one’s sense-making cognitive processes that is well established in its own domain, but, so far as we can tell, not widely known to Systems practitioners.
+This paper takes that position at its face value and describes a way of reflecting on one’s sense-making cognitive processes that is well established in its own domain, but not widely known to Systems practitioners.
 It was developed as ‘clean language’ by David Grove (Grove & Panzer, 1989) and subsequently codified as ‘symbolic modelling’ by James Lawley and Penny Tompkins (Lawley & Tompkins, 2000).
-This paper provides the underlying rationale.

-(1998).
+McGrath, M. (1998).
 A Study in the Use of Symbolism in Counselling.
-MA thesis: University of Durham, Centre for Studies in Counselling
+MA thesis: University of Durham, Centre for Studies in Counselling.

 (2009).
 Beyond Narrative: Modelling Metaphor in Environmental Discourse.
 MSc thesis:Cranfield University, School of Applied Sciences innovation and Design for Sustainability